castorini/pyserini/docs/experiments-ltr-msmarco-passage-reranking.md

   --output collections/msmarco-ltr-passage/queries.train.json
 ```

+**TODO**: Change to the queries already stored in `tools/topics-and-qrels/`; we don't need to process training queries, and we actually don't need to download the corpus at this point (only for building the index from scratch below).

-The above scripts convert queries to json objects with `text`, `text_unlemm`, `raw`, and `text_bert_tok` fields.
+The above scripts convert queries to JSON objects with `text`, `text_unlemm`, `raw`, and `text_bert_tok` fields.
-The first two scripts take ~1 min and the third one is a bit longer (~1.5h).
+The first two scripts take ~1 min and the third one is a bit longer (~1.5h) since it processes _all_ the training queries (although not necessary for running the commands below).

+Note that the tokenization script depends on spaCy; our implementation currently depends on v3.2.1 (this is potentially important as tokenization might change from version to version).

-## Performing Inference Using a Trained Model
+## Performing Retrieval

-Download pretrained IBM models:
+Download our already trained IBM model:

 ```bash
 wget https://rgw.cs.uwaterloo.ca/JIMMYLIN-bucket0/pyserini-models/model-ltr-ibm.tar.gz -P collections/msmarco-ltr-passage/
 tar -xzvf collections/msmarco-ltr-passage/model-ltr-ibm.tar.gz -C collections/msmarco-ltr-passage/
 ```

-Download our trained LTR model:
+Download our already trained LTR model:

 ```bash
 wget https://rgw.cs.uwaterloo.ca/JIMMYLIN-bucket0/pyserini-models/model-ltr-msmarco-passage-mrr-v1.tar.gz -P runs/